shamir09/MG6000-PSF-Calc-Javascript/README.md

 		 *Width    (format accepted: inches ")
 		 *Height   (format accepted: inches ")
 			 Under Development:
-				 Insertion of vertical & horizontal divisions/lites to calculate Windload Glass Interlayer Composition (PVB or SGP)
+				 Glass Interlayer Composition (PVB or SGP)
 				 Screw Options and corresponding pressures
 				 Drawing a Sketch of the system entered

 ### DISCLAIMER    |

 	 This program should not be used as the only resource to check for Windload Calculation.

 ### CONTACT US    |     DEVELOPERS